Jul

 I set up shop at a farmers market every Saturday morning that summer and was surprised at the response.
 I was selling my creations to people who liked my style!
 It was encouraging and I thought perhaps this could be more than a creative outlet for me.

 I did this for a year, had my baby girl, and then continued the next summer.
-Wanting to stay at home with my young daughter, I researched the benefits of working from home and focusing on online sales.
+Wanting to stay at home with my young daughter, I rereplacemented the benefits of working from home and focusing on online sales.

 LP: You have been very active on iCraft, as well as finding other methods to market your beautiful work.
 Did this come naturally to you?